inside, overlaps, touches occlusion queries

 else : setback(1) { all : Wall. | remainder : NIL }

-In this example the Field rule is applied to one rectangular initial shape (intra occlusion).
-Beside houses, also random closed tree assets are scattered on the shape.
-Additional occluder shapes are automatically created for each tree asset (leaf shapes).
-We can change the target selector to intra in the Tile rule of the house.
+In this example the Field rule is applied to one rectangular initial shape, using intra occlusion.
+Besides houses, random closed tree assets are scattered on the shape.
+Additional occluder shapes are automatically created for each tree asset as leaf shapes.
+The target selector in the house tile rule can be changed to intra.

 labels 2